zitadel/zitadel/docs/docs/guides/migrate/users.md

 In case all your applications depend on ZITADEL after the migration date, and ZITADEL is able to retrieve the required user information, including secrets, from the legacy system, then the recommended way is to let [ZITADEL orchestrate the user migration](#just-in-time-zitadel).

-For all other cases, the legacy system needs to orchestrate the migration of users to ZITADEL for most flexibility.

 #### Legacy System orchestrates migration

+For all other cases, we recommend that the [legacy system orchestrates the migration](#legacy-system-orchestrates-migration) of users to ZITADEL for more flexibility.
+In this case the migration can also be done as an import job or also allowing to create user session in both the legacy auth solution and ZITADEL in parallel.

 ```mermaid
 %%{init: {'theme':'dark'}}%%